UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 FeatureSCANA EnergyGeorgia Natural Gas

-• Natural Gas Rates per Therm: Georgia Natural Gas fixed rate plans frequently feature lower promotional introductory rates on 12- and 24-month terms for customers with good credit.
-SCANA Energy generally offers consistent pricing that caters to a broader audience without strict introductory cliffs.
+• The Therm Rate: Georgia Natural Gas fixed-rate plans frequently feature lower promotional introductory rates on 12- and 24-month terms for customers with good credit.
+SCANA Energy generally offers consistent, moderate pricing that caters to a broader audience without strict introductory cliffs.
+A fixed plan locks in this therm rate for your entire contract, while a variable plan fluctuates with the monthly market.

-• Monthly Recurring Charges (MRCs): You pay an administrative fee every month regardless of your actual gas usage.
-Georgia Natural Gas typically charges an MRC ranging from $5.99 to $9.99 depending on the specific plan.
+• Customer Service Charge (CSC): You pay an administrative fee every month regardless of your actual gas usage.
+Georgia Natural Gas typically charges a CSC ranging from $5.99 to $9.99 depending on your specific plan tier.
 In contrast, SCANA Energy standard plans generally carry a flat fee of around $6.95.

 SCANA Energy Plans